dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ### Manual key rotation

 If your registrar requires the DNSKEY or other additional details, you can view your full DNSSEC configuration.
-First, find the "DNSSEC Configuration" card on the DNSSEC tab of a domain’s management page.
+First, find the "DNSSEC Configuration" card on the DNSSEC tab of a domain's management page.

 ![DNSSEC DS record](/files/dnssec-configuration-dsrecord.png)